troyere/sensiolabs-university/README.md

 ***

 ### How you validate an object but only against a subset of the constraints ?
-Answer : Using validation groups.
+Answer: Using validation groups.
 > http://symfony.com/doc/current/validation/groups.html

 ***

 ### Which attributes are reserved special routing parameters?
-Answer :
+Answer:
 - _locale
 - ~~_type~~
 - ~~_response~~